NeoSchema Reference Guide

 nameargumentsreturns

-create_classcls, name :str, code = None, strict = False, no_datanodes = False(int, int)
+create_classname :str, code = None, strict = False, no_datanodes = False(int, str)

 Create a new Class node with the given name and type of schema,